mpmcclur/R-projects/LD Statistical Distributions/README.md

 # Intro
-This Shiny dashboard shows a range of distributions of laser diode sales, extracted from a MOLAP data cute.
-Various sales figures and item counts are represented by interactive histograms for easy analysis.
-I implemented a feature that allows the user to select the number of bins for the histograms as well as a slider to adjust the bandwidths.
+This Shiny dashboard explores and analyzes laser diode sales data extracted from a MOLAP cube.
+Various sales figures, item counts, and other distributions are represented by interactive histograms for easy analysis.
+Interactive features include the ability for the user to select the number of bins for the histograms as well as a slider to adjust the bandwidths.